andrejbauer/clerical/README.md

 Once the queue of active threads becomes empty:

 * If there are any resigned threads, the operation `Resign` is performed.
 Upon resumption, all the resigned threads are resumed (with better precision and more fuel).
-* If there are no resigned threads, the exception `InvalidCase` is raised.
+* If there are no resigned threads, the error `InvalidCase` is reported.